Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 - Wisconsin has covered the spread on two occasions this year.

-- The Badgers covered the spread in their only game when favored by 14 points or more.
+- The Badgers have been favored by 14 points or more once this season and covered the spread.

-- Wisconsin's games this year have gone over the point total two times in five opportunities (40%).

-- Wisconsin is 2-0 against the spread and 2-0 overall this season when the team notches more than 20.8 points.
+- The Badgers average 19.6 points per game, comparable to the 20.8 per contest the Black Knights allow.

-- The Badgers rack up 379.6 yards per game, 103.6 more yards than the 276 the Black Knights give up per matchup.
+- The Badgers collect 379.6 yards per game, 103.6 more yards than the 276 the Black Knights allow per outing.

-- When Wisconsin amasses over 276 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Badgers have turned the ball over nine more times (14 total) than the Black Knights have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.